 If you suffer from sulfa allergies, then you need to avoid medications that contain sulfa.
 Sulfa containing medications have been used in treating bacterial infections since 1936.
 Currently, sulfa is available in several medications including vaginal suppositories, burn creams, and eye drops among others.
 Make sure you avoid most of these medications if you are suffering from sulfa allergies.
 It’s wise to share with your medical doctor before taking any of these drugs.

 Some of these drugs include antibiotic combination drug, dapsone, sulfasalazine or Azulfidine, or sulfacetamide or BLEPH-10 and sulfacetamide or silvadene.
 However, you need to understand that not all drugs that have sulfonamides will result into reactions among people who have sulfa allergies.
-Therefore, discuss with your medical doctor whether it is safe to take to take these medications.
+Getting your medications from a local independent pharmacy, a place where you can transfer RX refills, Therefore, discuss with your medical doctor whether it is safe to take to take these medications.
 Some of them include diuretics, nonsteroidal anti-inflammatory medications (NSAIDS), and diabetes medications.
 Research shows that some drugs like migraines medications that contain sulfonamide lead to allergic reactions.
 Pharmacists or medical doctors analyze these conditions from case to case and advice accordingly.

 Sulfa Allergies Complications